Skip to main content

 • Journey JSON should satisfy: for Europe/France, under the brand Boostrix, managed by Nikita Karnani with 3 UJs, there were 4 emails distributed across the year, with activity in July (1), August (1), and September (2).

-When the test suite runs, the platform evaluates the output properties of a test row against the assertions defined for that test row, using an LLM.
+When the test suite runs, the platform evaluates the output properties of a test work item against the assertions defined for that work item, using an LLM.
 Results are displayed as pass/fail per assertion.
 A failure indicates one of two things: the thunk's instructions are not producing output at the required fidelity, or the assertion itself needs to be revisited.

 Where to find it?